 How does Texas fence law affect your rights as a property owner?
 Attorneys Philip Hundl and Audra Smith answers many of your questions in this video recorded at the Brazoria County Extension Office during a presentation on Agriculture Law.
 Please call 800-929-1725 for an appointment.
+Audra Smith is no longer with the Firm, but many of other attorneys have years of experience in agriculture and property law.

 Summary of the Fence Law Video